unicode-org/message-format-wg/spec/formatting.md

 Implementations MAY represent the result of _formatting_ using the most appropriate data type or structure.
 Some examples of these include:
-- A single string concatenated from the resolved _pattern_ and its parts.
+- A single string concatenated from the parts of the resolved _pattern_.
 - A string with associated attributes for portions of its text.
 - A flat sequence of objects corresponding to each resolved value.
 - A hierarchical structure of objects that group spans of resolved values,